EVIDENCE-BASED, COST-EFFECTIVE MODEL

 - Disillusioned young men resort to crime, violence, and substance abuse

-From Liberia to Chicago, research has shown that it is possible to identify them, change their mindset and behavior, and integrate them into law-abiding society.
+From Liberia to Chicago, research has shown that it is possible to identify them, change their mindset and behavior, and integrate them into a law-abiding society.

 How We Do It